Website Preloader

 • Severe dust or electrical storm

-An Executive Leader in liaison with the supervising Yard Duty teachers will make the decision on
+An Executive Leader in liaison with the supervising Yard Duty teachers will make the decision on inclement weather alternatives for any given day.

-View the full policy details here.
+View the full policy details here

-successful learners, confident and creative individuals, and active and informed citizens’ and
+The Melbourne Declaration commits ‘to supporting all young Australians to become successful learners, confident and creative individuals, and active and informed citizens’ and to promoting equity and excellence in education.

-View the full policy details here.
+View the full policy details here

 This policy provides direction to students, staff and families about managing personal mobile phones and other digital devices that students choose to bring to school.
 Digital devices include, but are not limited to, smartwatches, tablets or laptops.
 This policy applies while students are at school or attending an authorised school activity such as an excursion during school hours.

-View the full policy details here.
+View the full policy details here

 The underlying principle for these guidelines is that “students must submit for assessment only work that is their own, produced without undue assistance from other people or sources.”
 This policy as a result, is in addition to UHS’s deadline procedure (as students are considered not to have met their assessment deadline) and the ethical use of AI (such as chat gpt) for teaching, learning and assessment.

-View the full policy details here.
+View the full policy details here

 Underdale High School expects all students to complete set tasks to the best of their ability and develop skills and